term7/DaemonLeash/README.md

 ### **MIRRORS**

-This repository is actively maintained on Codeberg: https://codeberg.org/term7/DaemonLeash
+This repository is actively maintained on Codeberg:<br>
+https://codeberg.org/term7/DaemonLeash

-Changes are puhsed regularly to our Githoub Mirror: https://github.com/term7/DaemonLeash
+Changes are puhsed regularly to our Githoub Mirror:<br>
+https://github.com/term7/DaemonLeash